Are you a beginner runner struggling to build endurance? Or an experienced athlete looking to take your performance to the next level?

-Au contraire, it’s about taking brief walk break even if you are not tired.
+Au contraire, it’s about taking a brief walk break even if you are not tired.

 If you wait until you are completely drained, you might go over the red line, thus burning your engine before you are done working out.

-Here are 3 walk-to-running ratios to try out.
+Here are three walk-to-running ratios to try out.

 Choose whatever ratio of walking and running that works for you.

-The Experienced: Run for eight to ten minutes.
-Then walk for 30-second to one full minute.
+- The Experienced: Run for eight to ten minutes.
+Then walk for 30 seconds to one full minute.